asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 And we have our test passing!

 We can go back and code the whole page at once!
 Or maybe not...
-Should we try to write the test first?
+Shouldn't we try to write the test first?

 Let's keep faithful to the _golden rule of TDD_